As an Amazon Associate I earn from qualifying purchases.

 The other kind of sleep sack has a closed bottom.
 These are normally equipped with a zipper, but may be finished with snaps down the front as well.
 These enclosed sleep sacks prevent little feet from escaping and are great for cooler weather.
 Frequently, you’ll find these sleep sacks are made from fleece or other warm materials.

 Both kinds of sleep sacks may have sleeves.
 Newborn sleep sacks are almost always sleeved and many have fold-down mitts to cover hands and help prevent accidental scratching.
-Some of the fleece sleep sacks are sleeveless and can be great for transitional weather or layering.
+Some of the fleece wearable blankets are sleeveless and can be great for transitional weather or layering.

 The traditional sleep sack is just that—a sack without feet.
-As safe sleeping guidelines have changed, however, there have been some sleep sacks for older children that are equipped with feet.
-This allows a mobile child to safely stand while dressed for bed.
+As safe sleeping guidelines have changed, however, there have been some sleep sacks for older kids that are equipped with feet.
+This allows a mobile toddler to safely stand while dressed for bed.
 These are still not ideal for walking, though, as they are “sack” shaped and not shaped like pants.

 There are many good reasons to use sleep sacks.
 When you have a very young baby, you’ll likely be up several times throughout the night changing diapers.
 Sleep sacks allow you quick and easy access for a diaper change.
 They also avoid a full undress, which can help you keep your baby in sleep mode.